shanikairoshi/QFL-and-Deep-Unfolded-QFL/README.md

 Therefore, we will have to make use of the truncated Singular Value Decomposition (SVD) and t-distributed stochastic neighbor embedding (t-SNE) methods to reduce the dimension down to 10 and then to 2.

 ## Results
-    I).
-Change the optimizers in between COBYLA, SPSA, SLSQP, CMA-ES.
+- Change the optimizers in between COBYLA, SPSA, SLSQP, CMA-ES.
     ![image](https://github.com/shanikairoshi/QFL-with-DUN/blob/main/Figures/CircuitMnist.png)

-    II).
-Change the Circuit structure as TwoLocal, RealAmplitude, and EfficientSU2.
+- Change the Circuit structure as TwoLocal, RealAmplitude, and EfficientSU2.
     ![image](https://github.com/shanikairoshi/QFL-with-DUN/blob/main/Figures/Optimizer.png)

-    III).
-Change the feature maps as zfeaturemap, zzfeaturemap, and paulifeaturemap.
+- Change the feature maps as zfeaturemap, zzfeaturemap, and paulifeaturemap.
     ![image](https://github.com/shanikairoshi/QFL-with-DUN/blob/main/Figures/CircuitAndFMMnist.png)